ActionSpace Brent: Something Shared

 Community Engagement and Professional Development

-The project has also provided paid professional development opportunities for Brent studio artists Daniel Seneviratne and Iffah Amaioua, who co-led workshops for the visiting participants.
+The project also provided paid professional development opportunities for Brent studio artists Daniel Seneviratne and Iffah Amaioua, who co-led workshops for the visiting participants.

 Collaborative Curation